uikolas/price-drop/readme.md

 Edit (rename from .env.example) .env file to fill info with your database and email info.

 ## How to use update and notification
-To Update products and notify use command:
+To update products and notify use command:

     php artisan update:products